 In PMDD, women experience serotonin abnormalities which are especially apparent late in the luteal phase when estrogen has declined.
 It has been demonstrated that at this point in the cycle, women with PMDD have a deficiency in 5-HT, which is a direct precursor of serotonin.

-Conventional treatment of PMDD involves using medication which allows serotonin to elicit its action longer in the nervous system and preventing it from getting reabsorbed.
-From a naturopathic perspective, we can incorporate dietary and lifestyle factors along with herbal and nutritional medicines which help boost our natural serotonin production.
+Conventional treatment of PMDD involves using medication that allows serotonin to elicit its action longer in the nervous system and preventing it from getting reabsorbed.
+From a naturopathic perspective, we can incorporate dietary and lifestyle factors along with herbal and nutritional medicines that help boost our natural serotonin production.

 Liisa Hantsoo, C. Neill Epperson.
 Allopregnanolone in Premenstrual Dysphoric Disorder (PMDD): Evidence for Dysregulated Sensitivity to GABA-A Receptor Modulating Neuroactive Steroids Across the Menstrual Cycle.
 Neurobiology of Stress.
 Vol. 12, May 2020, 100213.

 Sahruh Turkmen, Torbjorn Backstrom, Goran Wahlstrom, Lotta Andreen, and Inga-Maj Johansson.
 Tolerance to allopregnanolone with focus on the GABA-A receptor.
 Br J Pharmacol.
 2011 Jan; 162(2): 311–327.

 Asensio, J.A., Cáceres, A.R.R., Pelegrina, L.T. et al. Allopregnanolone alters follicular and luteal dynamics during the estrous cycle.
 Reproductive Biology and Endocrinology 16, 35 (2018).